You don't need to visit Yosemite, Iceland, or Patagonia to create stunning landscape photographs.

 Professional landscape photographers often joke that their job is "waiting around for good light."
 There's truth in the humor.
 Technical mastery means nothing if you're shooting in harsh, unflattering conditions.

-In practice: The hours just after sunrise and before sunset offer the most consistently beautiful light.
+In practice: The hours just after sunrise and before sunset offer the most consistently beautiful light, and choosing between golden hour and blue hour depends on the mood you're after.
 But don't ignore overcast days.
 Soft, diffused light brings out colors and eliminates harsh shadows.

 Principle 3: Simplicity Strengthens Impact